Skip to content

 --parallel will use all cores on your CPU.
 Keep this in mind if you are running other programs/calculations on your computer already.

-If you want to share this database with others, you simply need to have them copy your config file: my_env-database.yaml.
+If you want to share this database with others, they simply need to copy your config file: my_env-settings.yaml.
 They won't need to run simmate database reset because you did it for them.